trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

    The exact time depends on what time in the current cycle the account staked its tez.

-1. Wait for the attestation delay to be over and then proceed to [Step 5: Verify attestation rights](/tutorials/join-dal-baker/verify-rights).

 :::note

 The amount of tez that the account stakes determines how often it is called on to make attestations, not how quickly it receives rights.